-- The seat must be fitted in a way that ensures that the riding position does not compromise machine controllability or safety, nor shall the riding position place the rider at risk of neck or back injury in the event of a collision. - The seat must be shaped and positioned to prevent the rider sliding under the seat belt. - In vehicles with moveable seats, riders must remain protected by the side intrusion bars in all seat positions.
+- The seat must be fitted in a way that ensures that the riding position does not compromise machine controllability or safety, nor shall the riding position place the rider at risk of neck or back injury in the event of a collision. - For these reasons a riding position (body angle) of less than 20 degrees from horizontal is not allowed.
+This riding position is measured from the hip and shoulder joints in relation to the road. - The seat must be shaped and positioned to prevent the rider sliding under the seat belt. - In vehicles with moveable seats, riders must remain protected by the side intrusion bars in all seat positions.

-Locking of Seat Position
+4.5.2 Locking of Seat Position

-- The seat must be securely mounted. - Adjustable seats must lock securely into position for each rider and must not move forward or backward. - Seat belts cannot be used as part of the seat lock system.
+- The seat must be securely mounted. - Adjustable seats must lock securely into position for each rider and must not move forward or backward. - Seat belts cannot be used as part of the seat lock system